sshh12/terrain-diffusion-app/README.md

 A slight later modification was to replace the GPU worker with a serverless modal app.

-#### The GPU Worker
+#### The GPU Endpoint

-The worker listens for generation requests and then:
+The endpoint listens for generation requests and then:

 1. Translates an x, y coordinate into the (up to 4) 512x512 tiles that will need to be modified
 2. Download these tiles from s3 (if s3 doesn't have it just generate a blank image)